 Last but certainly not least, we have this picture-perfect spot positioned right under Story Bridge.
 Fiume Rooftop Bar’s greenery-filled balcony is the perfect spot to start the night off with your posse, where waterfront views and delicious are aplenty.
 Hot tip: a sunset cocktail session never goes astray here.

 Aside from their vibrant drinks list, you can also tuck into tapas of choice.
-We’re talking scallop toast, preserved king oyster mushrooms, oysters, southern fried chicken wings, and more.
+We’re talking wagyu croquettes, lamb fillet skewers, crispy calamari, and oysters.

 Find Fiume at Level 3/5 Boundary St, Brisbane City.